sarauny/Udacity_DAND/README.md

 # Udacity_DAND

-## This is my codebase i collected from UdaCity DATA SCIENCE course.
+## This is my codebase I collected from Udacity Data Analyst Nanodegree course.